 Granted, the overall sales figures are still small.
 According to Motorstats, Just 27 of the 9,383 new van registrations in January and February this year were electric models.
 But that’s still a big jump on the just three that were registered in the same period last year, and it may be the start of a growing trend.

 New financial incentives to use electric vans, that came into force this year, may be part of the reason.
 But either way, more people are making the switch.
 Others may still be thinking about it – and there’s much to think about.
 So here’s our guide to the pros and cons of electric vans:

 Pros of Electric Vans

-- Those financial incentives we’ve already mentioned.
+- Financial incentives.
 You can get a purchase grant up to €3,800 and VRT relief up to €5,000.
 You can even get up to €600 to install a fast-charge point at your premises.

 - Low running costs.
 The cost per mile of an electric van is significantly lower than for diesel.
 This ESB calculator is for cars rather than vans, but it suggests that driving 400 miles per week (20,000 miles per year) would cost €8 per week in an electric car, but €50 in a diesel one and €70 in a petrol model.
 The same sort of savings would apply to electric vans.
 In addition, electric vans have the lowest rate of annual tax, at just €120.

 - Low maintenance.
 An electric motor has far fewer moving parts than an internal combustion engine.
 This therefore brings easier and cheaper servicing.

 - Improved performance.
 You could be surprised at how nippy these vans can be, especially in urban areas.
 Electric motors generate instant torque, which allows smooth and quick gear changes and acceleration.
 Electric van fans say they definitely beat diesel hands-down in this regard.